DePayFi/documentation/docs/apps/permissions.md

 # Permissions

-Overview of all available app permissions and what ther permit
+Overview of all available app permissions and what they permit

 | Permission               | Description                                                                         |
 | -                        | -                                                                                   |